-A Property Line Adjustment does not require a Limited Land Use Decision or Notifications.
-The City Administrator may consider a Property Line Adjustment at any time following submittal of the application. - (b) If the proposed Property Line Adjustment or Lot Consolidation is consistent with City land use standards, the City Administrator may approve the map as submitted, approve with conditions, or deny the request for noncompliance. - (c) If the application requires a Variance or the establishment or relocation of an Easement, or requires interpretation or the exercise of policy, the decision shall be placed before the Planning Commission which shall hold a public hearing in conformance with the Type III process of Section 9.206(c)(4).
-Quasi-judicial Public Hearings requirements of Section 9.306.
+- (a) A Property Line Adjustment does not require a Limited Land Use Decision or Notifications.
+The City Administrator may consider a Property Line Adjustment at any time following submittal of the application. - (b) If the proposed Property Line Adjustment is consistent with City land use standards, the City Administrator may approve the map as submitted, approve with conditions or deny the request for noncompliance. - (c) If the application requires a Variance or the establishment or relocation of an Easement, or requires interpretation or the exercise of policy, the decision shall be placed before the Planning Commission which shall hold a public hearing in conformance with the Quasi-judicial Public Hearings requirements of Section 9.306.

-SECTION 9.2135 PROPERTY LINE ADJUSTMENT AND LOT CONSOLIDATION FILING
+SECTION 9.215 PROPERTY LINE ADJUSTMENT FILING

-- (a) Deeds or conveyances for all lots or parcels conforming to the approved Property Line Adjustment or Lot Consolidation shall be filed with Lane County Deeds and Records the County Clerk in accordance with ORS 92.190, subsections (3) and (4). - (b) Upon approval or denial, a Notice of Decision shall be given the Applicant together with any conditions of approval for the proposed Property Line Adjustment, or Lot Consolidation as specified in Section 9.206(b)(3)(G).
-Section 9.306.
-A decision by the City Administrator may be appealed to the Planning Commission in accordance with Section 9.206(b)(3)(I).
+- (a) Deeds or conveyances for all lots or parcels conforming to the approved Property Line Adjustment shall be filed with the County Clerk in accordance with ORS 92.190, subsections (3) and (4). - (b) Upon approval or denial, a Notice of Decision shall be given the Applicant together with any conditions of approval for the proposed Property Line Adjustment as specified in Section 9.306.
 The Applicant may modify the proposed Property Line Adjustment for compliance with the required conditions or may request an Appeal to the Planning Commission within 15 days of the City Administrator decision or to the City Council within 15 days of the Planning Commission decision in conformance with Section 9.309. - (c) Copies of all recorded deeds, conveyances and filed surveys shall be provided to the City for inclusion in the Record File of the Application, in accordance with Section 9.205.

-SECTIONS 9.2146 through 9.219 Reserved for Expansion SECTION 9.220 SUBDIVISION OR PARTITION TENTATIVE PLAN
+SECTIONS 9.216 through 9.219 Reserved for Expansion

+SECTION 9.220 SUBDIVISION OR PARTITION TENTATIVE PLAN

-- (a) The Planning Commission shall have the authority to review and approve Land Partitions and Subdivisions pursuant to a Type III process.
-And the City Council, with recommendation from the Planning Commission, shall have the authority to review and approve all Subdivisions under the provisions of this Code pursuant to a Type V process. - (b) In the event that a single land use application requires more than one decision, the highest deciding authority will make all decisions requested in the application.
+- (a) The Planning Commission shall have the authority to review and approve Land Partitions and the City Council, with recommendation from the Planning Commission, shall have the authority to review and approve all Subdivisions. under the provisions of this Code. - (b) In the event that a single land use application requires more than one decision, the highest deciding authority will make all decisions requested in the application.